ChaituKNag/nagakonada-blogs/articles/guides/image-upload.md

 ## Technologies used

-### In the front end:

-- HTML5 for the markup
-- JavaScript (ES5) for image related functionality
-- jQuery just for the ajax functionality, you may use the plain old XHR or the recent ES6’s fetch as well.
-Good thing with a simple approach is that it is very easy to integrate into any framework.
-- Bootstrap 4 for our UI styling.
-Not mandatory, you may use your own styles as well.

-### In the back end:
+- HTML
+- JS
+- jQuery (not mandatory)
+- Bootstrap (not mandatory)

+- Express.js (endpoint to save image)
-- ExpressJS for the routes handling.
+- Node.js (obviously for server)
-- NodeJS for saving the file and hosting the server.
-- Bower for the front end dependencies like bootstrap and jQuery.
-- Nodemon for continuous watching of file changes and auto-restart of node server.
+- Bower (frontend deps - not mandatory)
+- Nodemon (continous development)

 ## How to install

 You should have NodeJS and Git installed in your machine.
-You can manage without Git, but I highly recommend you use it, so you can get exposure on that.
+You can manage without Git, but I highly recommend you use it.

 ### Do a git clone